 In Visual Studio (while working on C# programming development), I use this little backward and forward icon buttons a lot.
-Android Studio has this buttons too, but it is not enabled by default.
+Android Studio has these buttons too, but it is not enabled by default.

-To enable this back / front navigation icon buttons in Android studio, click View -> Appearance -> Toolbar
+To enable these back / front navigation icon buttons in Android Studio, click View -> Appearance -> Toolbar

 This shortcut key - Control + Alt + Left/Right Arrow is a lot faster instead of clicking the buttons.
 So I don't turn this toolbar on.